SamuelD-Data/zillow_clustering_project/README.md

 2) Prepare
 - Prepare data as needed for exploration including but not limited to
+    - Dropping duplicate rows if any are present
+        - Each row should have a unique ID so duplicate rows are erroneous
     - Addressing null values
         - Impute if
             - reasonable given turnaround timeframe